albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 - Center of range rings (small circle).
 - End of a measurement line (cross).
 - Runway threshold point (small circle) for airport traffic patterns.
+- Holding fix (small triange) of a holding.

 .. _mouse-clicks-modifiers: